chenxinfeng4/ffmpegcv/README.md

 - The ffmpegcv can use **GPU accelerate** encoding and decoding*.
 - The ffmpegcv supports much more video **codecs** v.s. open-cv.
 - The ffmpegcv supports **RGB** & BGR & GRAY format as you like.
-- The ffmpegcv supports fp32 CHW & HWC format short to cuda.
+- The ffmpegcv supports fp32 CHW & HWC format shortcut to CUDA memory.
 - The ffmpegcv supports **Stream reading** (IP Camera) in low latency.
 - The ffmpegcv supports ROI operations.You can **crop**, **resize** and **pad** the ROI.
-- The ffmpegcv supports shortcut to CUDA memory copy.

 In all, ffmpegcv is just similar to opencv api.
-But is has more codecs and does't require opencv installed.
+But it has more codecs and does't require opencv installed at all.
 It's great for deeplearning pipeline.

 ## Functions:
 - `VideoWriter`: Write a video file.